 Bring your camera or use one of ours.
+Your cell phone’s camera is acceptable only for this activity.
 Reporting for the camp newspaper is your assignment only with pictures.
 Opportunities abound to make a splash for yourself with your candid shots.

 New targets.
 This will be a challenge to see how good you are at hitting your target.